-Earning an MBA in Healthcare Management
+Earning an MBA in Healthcare Administration

 The healthcare sector is on everyone’s mind these days.
 Struggling out through the other side of the COVID-19 pandemic, the headlines are all about vaccine distribution, revenue shortfalls, provider shortages, and supply problems that continue to dog the industry.
 Anyone that lived through the pandemic will remember hospitals being pushed to capacity, having to turn away ambulances in some places and being unable to accept new patients in others.

 And at the very same time as some systems were overwhelmed and working their limited staff overtime, thousands of healthcare workers in non-critical departments were laid off as the regular business of delivering care ground to a halt.

 The fact that healthcare is a business is sometimes lost in the fog of press coverage.
 And at a time when bread and butter elective procedures are on hold and ICUs are at capacity treating COVID patients, the industry is very much in need of leaders with a keen sense of that fact to ensure hospitals are able to weather the storm and remain solvent.

 The ranks of hospital and healthcare management need more than medical knowledge – they need a high level of skill in organizational management, business economics, and maybe most importantly, communication.